 Screening calls are placed to patients the night before an appointment to determine if COVID-consistent symptoms exist.

-Services from Unlimited Solutions Clubhouse are being offered entirely through video conferencing and social media.
+Services from Unlimited Solutions Clubhouse are being offered both in person and through video conferencing and social media.

 Behind the Scenes

 Additional time is being scheduled between appointments to avoid crowding.